Marriage of Inconvenience, by Robert Brownell

 Hardback or paperback – 155 x 235 mm – 600 pages

 What really happened in the most scandalous love triangle of the nineteenth century?
 Was it all about impotence and pubic hair?
 Or was it about money, power and freedom?
 If so, whose?
 What possibilities were there for these young people caught in a world racked by social, financial and political turmoil?
 And whose interests were helped by turning an intensely private tragedy into a national scandal?

 Once the accepted story of celebrity, sex, and art had entered the public psyche it never lost its fascination.
-Books, plays, television series, an opera, films (including Emma Thompson’s Effie Gray, shortly to be released) have all shown Effie taking her destiny in her own hands and breaking free of a repressed and repressive husband.
+Books, plays, television series, an opera, films (including Emma Thompson’s Effie Gray) have all shown Effie taking her destiny in her own hands and breaking free of a repressed and repressive husband.
 It is an easy take on the Victorians and how we have moved on.
 But the story isn’t true.